nus-tee3201/2019/programming/if/text.md

 </panel><p/>

-If a situation has only two <tooltip content="no more than one of them can be true at any time">mutually exclusive</tooltip> possibilities %%&nbsp;e.g. the value of `gender` can only be `M` or `F`%%, we can use the `else` statement to deal with both conditions together.
+If a situation has only two <tooltip content="no more than one of them can be true at any time">mutually exclusive</tooltip> possibilities %%e.g. if we assume the value of `gender` can only be `M` or `F`%%, we can use the `else` statement to deal with both conditions together.

-:package: In the example below, the entire `else` block will be skipped if the `if` condition is true.
+{{ icon_example }} In the example below, the entire `else` block will be skipped if the `if` condition is true.
 ```python
 if gender == 'F':
     print('Female')